DigvijayDheer/30-Days-of-JavaScript/6. Filter Elements from Array/README.md

 - `0 <= arr.length <= 1000`
 - `-10^9 <= arr[i] <= 10^9`

+### Hint:

+1. Start by declaring a new array which will eventually be returned.
+2. In Javascript, there is the concept of "truthiness" and "falsiness".
+Values such as 0, undefined, null, and false are falsy.
+Most values are truthy: 1, {}, [], true, etc. In Javascript, the contents of if-statements don't need to be booleans.
+You can say "if ([1,2,3]) {}", and it's equivalent to saying 'if (true) {}".
+3. Loop over each element in the array.
+If fn(arr[i]) is truthy, push it to the array.

 # FILTER IN JS

 In JavaScript, you can filter elements from an array using the `filter()` method.
 The `filter()` method creates a new array with all elements that pass the condition specified by the provided callback function.
 Here's how you can use it: